ctrlxtech/Android_learn/README.md

 Android_learn
 =============

-This is the code for learning and  controlling the devide
+This is the code for learning and  controlling the device